pwinning1991/Python3PostgresBackup/README.rst

      $ make

-If virtualend isn't active then use:
+If virtualenv isn't active then use:

 ::

-     4 pipenv run make
+     $ pipenv run make